-As available data for EDTMP-Na are considered not to be sufficient for assessment for specific target organ toxicity (repeated exposure), the data set was complemented using tests performed with EDTMP-H. Justification for this read-across procedure is described in section 8 (Justification of read-across).
+As available data for EDTMP-H are considered not to be sufficient for assessment of the -specific target organ toxicity (repeated exposure), the data set was complemented using tests performed with EDTMP-Na.
+Justification for this read-across procedure is described in section 8 (Justification of read-across).